RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

 !!! tip

     LEV is best used when you need evidence-based focus on vulnerabilities likely already weaponized, not just theoretically severe or imminently at risk.

+!!! tip

+    Because LEV is based on EPSS only, the same points about [Applying EPSS to your environment](Applying_EPSS_to_your_environment.md#applying-epss-to-your-environment) apply to LEV also.

 ## Why LEV Matters